 Where Can I Short Crypto?

-Many popular exchanges such as FTX, Binance, Kraken, OKX, Bitfinex and others support assets where traders can short crypto.
+Many popular exchanges such as Binance, Kraken, OKX, Bitfinex and others support assets where traders can short crypto.

 Is Shorting Crypto Illegal?